 Unlike a criminal case, the standard of proof for a driver’s license suspension is not beyond a reasonable doubt.
 Rather, it is much lower.
 The state must prove the elements of the offense against you by a preponderance of evidence.
 The burden is on the plaintiff at the administrative hearing to prove that the decision by the DMV to suspend their license is wrong.
 See Schallenkamp v.
 DelPonte, 229 Conn.
 31, 39, 639 A. 2d 1018 (1994); Lawrence v.
 Kozlowski, 171 Conn.
 705, 713-14, 372 A. 2d 110 (1077).
 However, there must still be “substantial evidence” in the record to support the commissioner’s findings.
 Bialowas v.
 Commissioner of Motor Vehicles, 44 Conn.
 App.
 702, 692 A. 2d 834 (1997).

-Now, many people wonder, “How can the state take away my license and try to put me in jail?
-Isn’t that “double jeopardy?”
-The short answer is no. Back in the early 1990s, a number of other citizens throughout the United States also thought that the State was punishing them twice for one solitary act.
+You might wonder how you can have two hearings and if that is double jeopardy.
+The short answer is no. Back in the early 1990s, a number of other citizens throughout the United States also thought that the state was punishing them twice for one solitary act.
 In the state of Connecticut, a woman named Wendy Hickam appealed this exact issue after she lost her license.

 Right vs. Privilege

 The court said that driving does not constitute a constitutional right protected by the state and federal Constitution.
-Licensed driving exists as a privilege given to people by the state and because of this, the State can take it away much easier than your right to freedom.
-This happens without double jeopardy.
+Licensed driving exists as a privilege given to people by the state and because of this, the state can take it away much easier than your right to freedom.
+This does not constitute double jeopardy.
 The judges reasoned that the state has compelling interest to keep accused drunk drivers off the road.
 It is for this reason that it is far harder for the state to suspend one’s license than to require jail time.

 There are defenses to the DMV process, but each year the DMV and legislature change the rules to take away these defenses.
 One of the best ways to win is to simply fight the case.
 People who don’t fight the DMV suspension always lose because the suspension is automatic.
 In Cusano v.
 Commissioner of Motor Vehicles, 2 Conn, Ops.
 1262 (1996), the plaintiff agreed to submit to chemical testing only four minutes after initially refusing testing.
 The court held that this did not constitute an unreasonable delay or “refusal” to testing under Conn.
 Gen. Stat. §14-227b, because it was “unreasonable for police to refuse to accede to the plaintiff’s request to be tested.”
 Id.
 At 1263.